Skip to Content

 A large number of festivals in Ireland run during July.
 Two of the most notable are the Galway International Arts Festival and Belfast TradFest.
 If festivals aren’t you’re thing, there’s plenty of other things to do in Ireland in July for you to choose from.

-Fast facts: The pros and cons of July in Ireland
+The advantages and disadvantages of July in Ireland

 things to do in ireland in july